Chapter 12 — Register Contracts

 The caller sees only the external interface: registers and flags that must be set on entry, registers and flags that carry results on exit and registers the routine destroys without restoring.
 Everything that happens inside the body — scratch registers, loop counters, temporary pushes — matters only if it leaks across ret.

-That caller-side liveness idea is the heart of register-care.
+That caller-side liveness idea is the heart of register contracts.
 The subroutine body can be long; the contract is short because it describes the door, not the room.

 Caller and callee see different things